patriksvensson/blog/input/posts/2020/deploying-to-nuget-from-github-actions-using-cake-and-minver.md

 demonstrational purposes.
 You could also call _MinVer_ directly from your _Cake_ script, or use it
-[in other ways](https://github.com/adamralph/minver#usage), but I like this approach since it's simple, easy to understand and keeps the build script easy to understand.
+[in other ways](https://github.com/adamralph/minver#usage), but I like this approach since it's simple and easy to understand.

 Why not do everything in the GitHub Action, you might think?
 Well, I like to decouple my builds from the build server I'm using,